MichaelsPlayground/TalkToYourNTAG424DNACard/readme.md

-# Talk to your Mifare DESFire EV1/EV2/EV3 card
+# Talk to your Mifare NTAG424DNA card

-This is a sample app to demonstrate how to work with a Mifare DESFire EV1/EV2/EV3 card.
+This is a sample app to demonstrate how to work with a Mifare NTAG424DNA card.

+## project / app status

+At the moment the  app is just a stub with no real functions as it is a 1:1 copy of the "Talk to your Mifare DESFire EV1/EV2/EV3" project.

+The app description is copied as well so please do not rely on any wording or code in this repo so far !

+Original description follows:

 For simplicity this app uses a DESFire tag with **factory settings** means: